-The Faculty (formerly the Learning Disability Special Interest Group) is part of the Division of Clinical Psychology (DCP) of the British Psychological Society (BPS).
-We are a national group with members throughout England, Scotland, Wales and Northern Ireland.
-The Faculty currently has over 400 members.
+The Faculty for People With Intellectual Disabilities is part of the Division of Clinical Psychology.
+We are a national group with members throughout England, Scotland, Wales and Northern Ireland and currently have over 400 members.

 Our aims are to...

 - Act as a focal point for consultation on all matters, which relate to users' psychological well being for the Society, Division and all relevant organisations.

 - Encourage and promote the professional work and development of clinical psychologists within this field.

 - Foster effective psychological services and practices for people with learning disabilities and their families or carers, which respect their rights, enhance their status and promote a positive image.

 - Promote awareness of current research, issues within the field and models of clinical practice at all levels of service provision, as well as within the profession, through conferences accessible to psychologists and others of all levels of experience.